nextgis/nextgis_frontend/markdown/webmap.togglecontroloptions.md

 ## ToggleControlOptions interface

-Options for creating a [toggle control](./webmap.webmapcontrols.createtogglecontrol.md) to layout customization and assigning a callback function
+Options for creating a  to layout customization and assigning a callback function

 <b>Signature:</b>